Leon-Sander/Local-Multimodal-AI-Chat/README.md

 # Local Multimodal AI Chat

-## Changelog
-### 08.02.2024:

-- **SQLite Database for Chat History**: Implemented a SQLite database to store the chat history.
-- **Displaying Images and Audio Files in Chat**: Chat history now supports displaying images and audio files.
-- **Added Button to delete Chat History**
-- **Updated langchain**: Runs now with the current langchain version 0.1.6

-### 16.01.2024:
-- **Windows User DateTime Format Issue:** Windows users seemed to have problems with the datetime format of the saved JSON chat histories.
-I changed the format in the `ultis.py` file to `"%Y_%m_%d_%H_%M_%S"`, which should solve the issue.
-Feel free to change it to your liking.
-- **UI Adjustment for Chat Scrolling:** Scrolling down in the chat annoyed me, so the text input box and the latest message are at the top now.

-### 12.01.2024:
-- **Issue with Message Sending:** After writing in the text field and pressing the send button, the LLM would not generate a response.
-- **Cause of the Issue:** This happened because the `clear_input_field` callback from the button changes the text field value to an empty string after saving the user question.
-However, changing the text field value triggers the callback from the text field widget, setting the `user_question` to an empty string again.
-As a result, the LLM is not called.
-- **Implemented Workaround:** As a workaround, I added a check before changing the `user_question` value.

 ## Overview

 Local Multimodal AI Chat is a hands-on project aimed at learning how to build a multimodal chat application.
 This project is all about integrating different AI models to handle audio, images, and PDFs in a single chat interface.
 It's a great way for anyone interested in AI and software development to get practical experience with these technologies.